greymd/tmux-xpanes/README.md

 # Features
-* Split tmux's window into multiple panes.
+* Split tmux window into multiple panes.
   + Build command lines from given arguments & execute them on the panes.
 * Runnable from outside of tmux session.
 * Runnable from inside of tmux session.
-* Operation logging.
+* Record operation log.
 * Layout arrangement for panes.
 * Generate command lines from standard input (Pipe mode).